Creon (king of Thebes): Antigone

 In Antigone, Creon is the ruler of Thebes.
 Oedipus's sons, Eteocles and Polynices, had shared the rule jointly until they quarreled, and Eteocles expelled his brother.
 In Sophocles' account, the two brothers agreed to alternate rule each year, but Eteocles decided not to share power with his brother after his tenure expired.
 Polynices left the kingdom, gathered an army and attacked the city of Thebes in the war of the Seven against Thebes.

 The Thebans won the war, but both sons of Oedipus were killed, leaving Creon as ruler once more, serving as regent for Laodamas, the son of Eteocles.
 Creon gives Eteocles a full and honorable burial, but orders (under penalty of death) that Polynices' corpse be left to rot on the battlefield as punishment for his treason.
-Such state of non-burial was considered a frightening and terrible prospect in the culture of ancient Greece.
 Antigone, the daughter of Oedipus and Jocasta, who is betrothed to Creon's son Haemon, defies him by burying her brother, and is condemned to be entombed alive as punishment.
-Antigone tells Creon that it is the duty of the living to bury the dead and that if a body is not buried then the one who died will wander around in nowhere aimlessly for all eternity.
+Antigone tells Creon that it is the duty of the living to bury the dead and that if a body is not buried then the one who died will wander around aimlessly for all eternity.
 Creon finally relents, following advice from the chorus leader (choragos), after Tiresias tells him to bury the body.
 However, when Creon arrives at the tomb where she was to be interred, Antigone has already hanged herself rather than be buried alive.
 His son, Haemon, threatens him and tries to kill him but ends up taking his own life.